聚樂

 “Oh, no, no, no, I don’t think that’s it either!”
 Vivian waved both of her hands in front of her.
 “Just a hunch.
 But, it’s probably not about that other girl, and probably not about Mirai… I mean, you’ve been having a good time with her, haven’t you?”

 Nagahisa couldn’t move his arms to reach for the blackness around him.
-So instead, he used his teeth.
-Sharp, long – they were able to reach just past his mouth if he tried.
-So he did – biting down on the inky blackness… and grabbing it between his fangs.
+So instead, he sacrificed his dignity and used his teeth.
+He bit down on the inky blackness.

 Vivian watched with great curiosity.